|Survey name||Household Projections in England|

 This section provides a list of all the input data sources used in the production of the 2016-based household projections for England, for users wishing to carry out their own analysis or modelling.

-To produce the household population, the following data sources are used:
+To produce the household population projections, the following data sources are used:

 To produce base household representative rates (HRRs), the following data sources are used: